nanoframework/nanoFramework.Azure.Devices/README.md

 ";
 DeviceClient azureIoT = new DeviceClient(IotBrokerAddress, DeviceID, SasKey, azureCert: new X509Certificate(AzureRootCA));
 ```

+> Note: when using the FullyManaged library, you will have to pass a `byte[]` rather than a `X509Certificate`.
+The broker you'll use may or may not support PEM or DER certificate.
+Please make sure you will use the proper one by checking the vendor documentation.
+A PEM certificate is a base64 encoded version of the DER certificate, usually found with the `.crt` extension.

 You can place your binary certificate in the program resources as well and just get the certificate from it: